 The American University in Cairo offers full-time Arabic study at the Arabic Language Institute (www.aucegypt.edu).
 A variety of part-time (and considerably cheaper) courses are available at Kalimat (www.kalimategypt.com) and the International Language Institute (www.arabicegypt.com).
 If you live in Maadi, a suburb of Cairo that’s popular with expatriate families, the Community Services Association (www.livinginegypt.org) offers classes and opportunities to meet other expatriates.

 Expand your networks through local churches, clubs, and cultural organizations.
 A comprehensive list is available in the back of the print edition of Egypt Today, available at Cairo newsstands.
-A detailed directory of organizations is also available in Cairo: The Practical Guide; New Revised Edition.
-You may want to order it before packing your bags for Egypt.

 If you’re an entrepreneur or want to meet members of Cairo’s business community, go to the luncheon meetings at the American Chamber of Commerce (www.amcham.org.eg).